 In 1983, he started Ando Foundation from his personal fortune to support field events and nature activities for young people, and to encourage developments that lead to the creation of new food products.
 Momofuku Ando was repeatedly given honours and medals not only by Japanese government but by foreign officials as well, for his inventions and contribution to science.
 He died at the age of 96, in 2007 in Ikeda.
 He claimed that the secret to such a long life is eating chicken ramen almost every day.

-The CUPNOODLES factory is open daily from 9:30 till 16:30, with the last entry at 15:30.
-No reservations are needed, but you may have to wait in line on busy days. cup noodle museum osaka
+The CUPNOODLES factory is open daily from 9:30 AM till 4:30 PM, with the last entry at 3:30 PM.
+No reservations are needed, but you may have to wait in line on busy days.

 Chicken Ramen Factory